International Writing Workshops

-The British Academy, as part of the UK’s Global Challenges Research Fund (GCRF), is inviting proposals for Writing Workshops in developing countries.
+The British Academy is inviting proposals for Writing Workshops in developing countries.
 These workshops should aim to develop the skills of early career researchers, including supporting and promoting the uptake of their research in journals and publications.

 The lead applicant must be based at a UK university or eligible research institute and be of postdoctoral or above status (or have equivalent research experience).
 The lead applicant must either be in a permanent position at the institution or have a fixed-term position for the duration of the award.
 Each application must have at least one co-applicant based in an ODA-eligible country.

 All proposals must be ODA-eligible: only projects that have a primary objective which is directly and primarily relevant to the problems of developing countries may be counted as ODA-eligible.
 ODA eligibility is an essential criterion – projects will only be deemed eligible for funding if they can demonstrate that they satisfy ODA eligibility criteria.